amaranto/c-and-plc/README.md

 Terminal ready
 Press button 1 to continue ...
+`

-Increase and decrease the shine on the leds using keyboard and buttons.
+- Increasing and decreasing the shine on the leds using keyboard and buttons.

+`
 Press ENTER to check the current value of the LEDS Press : to insert a hex value between 00 and ff
 Press button 1 to deacrease the shine to 0x00
 Press button 2 to increase the shien to 0xff
 Press button 3 to increase the value in 0x10
 Press button 4 to deacrease the value in 0x10
+`